alltagshack/ImageSms/Readme.md

 - Because the default datasms api from Android is stupid, I have to make my own small header to each datasms. the theoretical size of 140 is shrinked down to 130!

+## encrypt/decrypt ideas and issues

+- If app found a `PHONEADDRESS.pub` which matches to the "sent to address", encryption is possible
+- Format is e.g. for germany, cologne 0049221xxxxxx.pub
+- make `openssl genpkey -algorithm RSA -out my.pem -pkeyopt rsa_keygen_bits:2048` for your private key
+  - you can use 4096 instead of 2048, but in that case a bit more SMS will be sent
+  - ugly: passwordless!
+- make `ssh-keygen -y -f my.pem > 00YOURPHONEADDRESS.pub` and share this public key
+  - copy my.pem to `Documents/art.wertfrei.bytesms/` folder (receiving phone = your phone)
+  - copy 00YOURPHONEADDRESS.pub to the `Documents/art.wertfrei.bytesms/` folder of the sender phone

 ## todo

-- sender makes `openssl genpkey -algorithm RSA -out my.pem -pkeyopt rsa_keygen_bits:2048`
-- sender makes `openssl rsa -pubout -in my.pem -out 00YOURPHONEADDRESS.pub`
-  - copy my.pem to your `Documents/art.wertfrei.bytesms/` folder receiving phone
-  - copy 00YOURPHONEADDRESS.pub to the `Documents/art.wertfrei.bytesms/` folder of the sender phone
-- talk with people about passwordless private key on your phone?!
-Check security issues and find solutions!
-  - Maybe ask for password to see the message(?)
-  - react on a changed phone address number in the textfield
 - QR-Code to share pub key?
+- back to base64 text sms and not the data sms.
+No missing data parts anymore :-)

 ## Permissions